n01349251/Tytos/README.md

 * Request json data through ajax
 * Read and write data in local storage
 * Dynamically generate web pages through jquery

+#  Anupriya Singh
+### Project phase 1
+#### Documents:
+* global-warming-Causes.html
+* gwcauses.css
+* script.js
+* slideshow_global.js
+* causes.json
+* causes1.json

+#### Description：
+The purpose of this page is to explain the main causes of Global Warming.
+#### Javascript:
+In this page,I have used javascript on scroll to top button.
+It appears when user scroll down the screen.When user clicks on that button,it takes the user to top of the page.Moreover,I created a read more button.When user clicks on that button then it will show/hide the contents inside that element.

+### Project phase 2
+#### Documents:
+* global-warming-Effects.html
+* effects.css
+* slideshow_global.js

+### Project Phase 3
+#### Documents:
+* form.html
+* form.css
+* form.js

+#### Description：
+The page is a review page which consists of a form in which i have put vaidation using javascript.
+#### Javascript:
+* Scroll to top button
+* Verify the form's input with regular expression.
+* The submit button can be clicked only after the validation has passed.